 “Most people are surprised at how much they’ll get through government benefits,” Coutts says.
-“For instance, if you take CPP at age 65, you could get a maximum of $1,154.58 per month, as of 2019.
-And, if you’re collecting the maximum OAS, you can add $601.45 per month, as of March 2019.”
+“For instance, if you start CPP at age 65 this year, you could get up to $1,203.75 per month.
+And, if you’re collecting the maximum OAS, you can add $618.45 per month, as of June 2021.”

 “That’s guaranteed income for the rest of your life, indexed to inflation – adjusted to the cost of living,” Coutts explains.
 This could be a fairly significant portion of your retirement income before you’ve even considered other sources.
 (More on this later.)

-IMPORTANT NOTE: Although it’s common to get the maximum OAS payment, most Canadians don’t get the maximum CPP/QPP.
+Important Note: Although it’s common to get the maximum OAS payment, most Canadians don’t get the maximum CPP/QPP.
 That’s because they haven’t earned enough or worked long enough.
 When you’re roughly estimating your retirement income, it may be more helpful to build in the average CPP/QPP payment.
-For example, the average monthly payment for 65-year-olds who started to draw CPP/QPP in October 2018 was $664.41.
-That’s $7,972.92 a year.
+For example, the average monthly payment for 65-year-olds who started to draw CPP/QPP in January 2021 was $619.75.
+That’s $7,437 a year.
 When you get close to retiring, you can use the Canadian Retirement Income calculator.
 It will give you a more accurate estimate of your CPP/QPP income.

 - Want a quick estimate of your monthly CPP/QPP income?
 Try this calculator.